purescript-hyper/hyper/docs/type-level-routing.md

 # Type-Level Routing

-`Hyper.Routing.TypeLevelRouter` provides an API for expressing the web application routes and their characterics as types, much like [Servant][servant] does.
-From this type you get static guarantees about having handled all cases, linking only to existing routes.
-You also get a lot of stuff for free, such as type-safe parameters for handlers and links.
+`Hyper.Routing` provides an API for expressing web application routing as types, much like [Servant][servant] does.
+By using routing types you get static guarantees about having handled all cases.
+You also get a lot of stuff for free, such as type-safe parameters for handlers, and automatically generated type-safe URIs to endpoints.

+_Future work might include automatic API documentation and sitemaps, automatic deriving of PureScript AJAX clients, and more._

 ## A Single-Endpoint Example